Katō Kiyomasa: Personality

 A devoted believer of Nichiren Buddhism, Kiyomasa encouraged the building of Nichiren temples across his domains.
 He came into conflict with Konishi Yukinaga, who ruled the other half of Higo province, and was a Christian, Kiyomasa being noted for brutally suppressing and persecuting Christianity.
 At the battle of Hondo, he ordered his men to cut open the bellies of all pregnant Christian women and cut off their infants' heads.

 William Scott Wilson describes Katō Kiyomasa as such: "He was a military man first and last, outlawing even the recitation of poetry, putting the martial arts above all else.
 His precepts show the single-mindedness and Spartan attitudes of the man, [they] demonstrate emphatically that the warrior's first duty in the early 17th century was simply to 'grasp the sword and die'.

+During his tenure in the Korean campaign, a famous anecdote attributed to Kiyomasa's recounts Kuroda Nagamasa hunting a tiger during his free time.
+Recent research revealed that this was falsely attributed to Kiyomasa, while the feat was actually applied to Nagamasa.

 Family

 Kiyomasa married a daughter of Mizuno Tadashige, Shōjō-in, who was adopted by Tokugawa Ieyasu prior to their marriage.
 Their daughter, Yōrin-in, would go on to marry Tokugawa Ieyasu's 10th son, Tokugawa Yorinobu.